 Using Tonic Pronouns with Prepositions

-In this Learning Note, we’ll explore each tonic pronoun and see some examples of how it is used along with different prepositions.
-As you will see, certain prepositions change the form of the pronoun, especially .
-Summary Before we explain each pronoun in detail, here’s a quick overview.
-This chart shows each individual tonic pronoun […]
+In this Learning Note, we’ll explore each tonic pronoun and see some examples of how it is used with different prepositions.
+We’ll explore how certain prepositions can change the form of the pronoun, especially .

 Introduction to Tonic Pronouns